palbcn/netlify-lambdas-test/readme.md

       ]
     }

-now you can launch this configuration with breakpoints in your functions code.
+now you can launch this configuration to debug with breakpoints in your functions code.

 ## deploy